 In connection with the Investment Partnership's commitment to co-invest alongside Apollo Investment Fund VI and Apollo Investment Fund VII, the Investment Partnership has the right to opt-out of future investments if the Investment Partnership does not have sufficient cash on hand to fund the investments.
-During a portion of 2008 and 2009, as a result of the unprecedented market volatility and tightening of the credit markets, the Investment Partnership exercised the right to opt out of new co-investments alongside Apollo Investment Funds VI and VII.
 The Investment Partnership's opt-out decisions are each made on a case-by-case basis taking into consideration reserves and liquidity at the time of the potential co-investment transaction.
-On December 16, 2009, the co-investment agreements with Apollo Investment Fund VI and Apollo Investment Fund VII were amended.
-See Note 6, "Relationship with Apollo and Related Party Transactions".
-Under the co-investment agreement with Apollo Investment Fund VII, the Investment Partnership committed to co-invest an amount equal to 0%, 0%, 0% and 5% of new investments committed to by Apollo Investment Fund VII during the 2011, 2010, 2009 and 2008 calendar years, respectively.
+See Note 6, "Relationship with Apollo and Related Party Transactions", for a discussion of the co-investment agreements.